hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 tags: [articles, suunto, ambit2, ambit3, gps, watches]
 ---

-GPS watches like the Ambit2 or Ambit3 are quite interesting gadgets if you want to track your route or if you want to plan your route ahead.
+GPS watches like the Suunto Ambit2 or Suunto Ambit3 are quite interesting gadgets if you want to track your route or if you want to plan your route ahead.
 In general, the only model I could think of which comes close to the Suunto Ambit3 is the Garmin Fenix 3 which has a colour display.
 However, to me the Ambit3 feels just more solid as a product and the Apple Watch does not have an integrated GPS.
-I use my Ambit3 mainly for running, packrafting and hiking and upgraded from the Suunto Ambit2 to the Suunto Ambit3 Sport.
+I use my Suunto Ambit3 mainly for running, packrafting and hiking and upgraded from the Suunto Ambit2 to the Suunto Ambit3 Sport.

 <a href="https://www.flickr.com/photos/90204224@N07/15913318153"><img src="https://farm8.staticflickr.com/7306/15913318153_e26043e992_b.jpg" width="1024" height="680"></a>